Available 24/7 get a Free consultation

 Brain injury claims can be very complicated.
 It is critical to get the opinion and guidance of an experienced brain injury lawyer in Las Vegas to ensure that your physical and financial needs are being attended to after a serious brain injury.

-Call the personal injury team at Paul Padda Law to schedule a free consultation to discuss your needs and your legal rights after an accident.
-With our experience and our extensive network of medical professionals on call, you get the finest of care in support of healing your brain injury while we are attending to your legal rights.
-You pay no fees until we recover compensation on your behalf.
-Call today at 702-366-1888 for a free and confidential consultation or reach out to us through this website and let Paul Padda Law help you.
+Call the personal injury team at Paul Padda Law to schedule a free consultation to discuss your needs and your legal rights after an accident or personal injury event.
+With our experience and our extensive network of medical professionals on call, you’ll get the finest of care in support of healing your brain injury while we attend to your legal rights.
+Because we handle brain injury cases on a contingency fee basis, you pay no fees until we recover compensation on your behalf.
+Call us today at 702-707-7000 for a free and confidential consultation or reach out to us through this website and let Paul Padda Law help you..